-This technique provides information on the quantity of adsorption sites, from which subsequent calculations may be done.
+This technique provides information on the number of adsorption sites, from which subsequent calculations may be done.
 In dynamic chemisorption, the identity, quantity, and strength of active sites can be quantified by adsorption, desorption, or reaction under isothermal or temperature-programmed conditions.

 For the dynamic instruments, the Autochem II 2920 is capable of the TPR, TPO, TPD, and pulse chemisorption techniques (including vapor use); the AutoChem HP 2950 extends the pressure range of the AutoChem II 2920 up to 1000 psia on the carrier gas flow path; the Chemisorb 2720/2750 is a lower-cost, manual-controlled dynamic chemisorption instrument.

 For the static chemisorption instruments with some dynamic capabilities, adsorption isotherms are collected on all units; the 3FLEX offers hard-seal valves, VCR manifold seals, and temperature-programmed experiments when used along with a mass spectrometer.
-The Chemisorb HTP is a 6-port, high-throughput static analyser.
+The Chemisorb HTP is a 6-port, high-throughput static analyzer.